habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Rules for Gratipay Teams

-  1. Teams may accept payments on the Service only for **Open Work, meaning that they provide a clear path for any individual to voluntarily begin contributing to the Team's work, and to share in any revenue the Team generates.**
+  1. Teams may accept payments on the Service only for a defined product or service ("work").

   1. A Team can only begin receiving payments from Participants once it has provided a working withdrawal mechanism for receiving payments (e.g. bank